ab-sharifi/Flask-apps/Login-Page/README.md

-#implementation of a Sing in and Login page with Flask
+# implementation of a Sing in and Login page with Flask

-## How To Run it:
+## How To Run :
 - windows:

         py -3 -m venv venv